RESEARCH STARTER

 The works of Galileo Galilei and Sir Isaac Newton are integral to understanding physics.
 They were not the first to study physics and develop theories about dynamics, but they studied earlier observations and theories and tested old ideas based on new discoveries.
 The works of ancient Greek philosophers, such as Aristotle, formed the basis of much scientific research.

 Galileo is credited with the Leaning Tower of Pisa experiment, which involved dropping two objects of different weights from the tower, though it is likely he did not conduct this experiment himself.
 He did conduct a series of experiments using inclined planes, which helped him study the effects of gravity on objects.
 He showed that the acceleration of falling objects of very different weights is due to gravity rather than the weight of the object.
-He developed the concept of inertia, which is an object's resistance to a change in its state of motion.
-Galileo corrected Aristotle's ideas about motion—objects at rest remained at rest unless a force acted on them, but objects in motion did not continue to move unless a force continued to act on them.
+He developed the concept of inertia, which is an object’s resistance to a change in its state of motion.
+Galileo corrected Aristotle’s ideas about motion, arguing that objects in motion would continue to move unless acted on by an opposing force.
 Galileo realized that Aristotle had not considered the frictional force between the moving object and the surface on which it traveled.
 The frictional force opposes the force that pushes an object.
 Any change in the frictional force—such as oiling the surface—changes the effects of the force of movement.
-Galileo's law of inertia states that if frictional forces could be eliminated, an object pushed at constant speed on an infinite frictionless surface would continue moving at the same speed forever, even if the motion force ceases, unless another force acts on it.
+Galileo’s law of inertia states that if frictional forces could be eliminated, an object pushed at constant speed on an infinite frictionless surface would continue moving at the same speed forever, even if the motion force ceases, unless another force acts on it.
 Although frictional forces cannot be eliminated, they can be reduced to near zero.

 Newton was born in 1643, the year after Galileo’s death.
 He studied mathematics and physics, and in 1666 developed the theories of gravitation.
 He later developed his three laws of motion: